LANZhengyang/PhD_Code_Zhengyang_LAN/README.md

 for backward future selection of ResNet - TDvsCPu.

+The ranking of angles will be displayed in the file name like: "_3_1_5_6_...".
+You can also save it to a .npy file to use it easily.
+The Notebook [Feature_selection_evaluation.ipynb](https://github.com/LANZhengyang/PhD_Code_Zhengyang_LAN/blob/main/Feature_selection_evaluation.ipynb) how to get the accuracy of each step of feature selection.

 #### To evaluate the LIME, Deep SHAP and Integrated gradients:

 Just open the [XAI-Captum-run-save.ipynb](https://github.com/LANZhengyang/PhD_Code_Zhengyang_LAN/blob/main/XAI-Captum-run-save.ipynb).
 You will see how it be implemented with Captum by ResNet trained by dataset TDvsCPu.
-After you get the raw value of the results, the [XAI_total_relevance_Norm_TDvsCPu](https://github.com/LANZhengyang/PhD_Code_Zhengyang_LAN/blob/main/XAI_total_relevance_Norm_TDvsCPu) shows you how I do the normalization and save the ranking of angles.
+After you get the raw value of the results, the [XAI_total_relevance_Norm_TDvsCPu.ipynb](https://github.com/LANZhengyang/PhD_Code_Zhengyang_LAN/blob/main/XAI_total_relevance_Norm_TDvsCPu.ipynb) shows you how I do the normalization and save the ranking of angles.

 #### To plot the results
 Just open the [Plot_TDvsCPu_all_XAI.ipynb](https://github.com/LANZhengyang/PhD_Code_Zhengyang_LAN/blob/main/Plot_TDvsCPu_all_XAI.ipynb).
 It loads all XAI results and plot with sequential training accuracy (proved less critical angles can achieve better performance).
-If you just need to plot the results, you can just download "Paper 2 - XAI results.zip" file, unzip it and then copy "FS_result","XAI_ranking" and "XAI_value" of TDvsCPu to the repository to save the time.
+If you just need to plot the results, you can just download "Paper 2 - XAI results.zip" file, unzip it and then copy "FS_result","XAI_ranking" and "XAI_value" of TDvsCPu to the repository to the repository to save the time.

 ### XAI evaluation (quantitative analysis)